-In 1934, Mr. Ruby was invited to exhibit his two stallions at the Stock Show in Denver.
-He chose Leopard #3 and Fox #1 that had stunning leopard coat patterns.
+In 1934, Mr. Ruby was invited to exhibit his two stallions at the National Western Stock Show in Denver.
+He chose Leopard #3 and Fox #1, which had stunning leopard coat patterns.
 At the Denver stock show, the equines were introduced to thousands of show visitors, including the members of the Colorado State University.
 The last was involved in establishing the new breed and coined the names Colorado Rangers and Rangerbreds.
-Since then, the horses were named Colorado Rangers.
+Since then, the horses have been named Colorado Rangers.
 As they were raised in Colorado and were kept in range conditions.
 Today, that’s the official name of the horse breed.

 In 1935, the Colorado Ranger Horse Association (CRHA) was formed by Mike Ruby.
 He was the President of the CRHA until his death in 1942.
 The registry set a limit of 50 members.
-Many horse breeders who didn’t manage to register their equines, did it with the Appaloosa Horse Club.
+Many horse breeders who didn’t manage to register their equines did it with the Appaloosa Horse Club.
 In 1964, the registry was opened.
 That allowed to register more horses that were previously registered as Appaloosa Horses.
 To get listed on the CRHA, the equine must prove its pedigree traces back to one of the two foundation stallions – Patches #1 or Max #2.
 A registered horse is allowed to be of either a solid color or spotted.

-Nowadays, the Colorado Ranger Horse is spread in western and eastern parts of the US.
+Nowadays, many Colorado Rangers are spread in the western and eastern parts of the US.
 Besides, there are solid breeding farms with Colorado Rangers in Canada.

 Colorado Ranger Horse Temperament

 The Colorado Ranger Horse is intelligent and versatile.
 It’s a bold horse that is not easily spooked.
 It stands out with its stock horse features and has an impressive “cow sense.”.
 Thus, the Colorado Ranger is perfect for farm work and as a family pet.
 Owners use the breed as high-quality ranch horses and for trail riding as well.

 Colorado Rangers are equines that are easy to work with.
 These are multi-tasking horses.
 Riders and trainers find it pleasing to deal with the Colorado Ranger Horse.